 Subpart JJJJJJ covers boilers located at commercial, industrial, and institutional Area Source facilities that burn coal, oil, biomass, or other solid and liquid non-waste materials.
-A "Major Source" HAP facility emits 10 or more tons per year of any single air toxic or 25 or more tons per year of any combination of air toxics.
-All other facilities are Area Sources.

-Subpart JJJJJJ applies to boilers that burn solid fuel, liquid fuel, or biomass.
-The Rule does NOT apply to residential boilers, electric boilers, waste heat boilers, temporary boilers, boilers used for research and development, boilers that burn only gaseous fuels or any solid waste, boilers used as control devices for other standards, or boilers that are subject to another subpart of 40 CFR 63.
+An Area Source of HAPs emits less than 10 tons per year of any single air toxic or less than 25 tons per year of any combination of air toxics.
+The Rule does NOT apply to residential boilers, electric boilers, waste heat boilers, temporary boilers, boilers used for research and development, boilers that burn only gaseous fuels or any solid waste, boilers used as control devices for other standards, or boilers that are subject to another National Emission Standard for Hazardous Air Pollutants.

-Compliance requirements depend on the category of the boiler.
 The Environmental Protection Agency (EPA) regulates Area Source boilers based on the type of fuel burned in the boiler, whether the boiler is new/reconstructed or existing, and the size of the boiler.

-- Fuel Subcategories are coal, oil, and biomass. - A "new" boiler was built or reconstructed after 4 June 2010. - Boiler size is categorized as having a designed heat input capacity of 10 million British thermal units per hour (MMBtu/hr) or greater or having a designed heat input capacity less than 10 MMBtu/hr. - Reduced tune-up frequencies were established for seasonally-operated boilers, limited-use boilers (boilers that have a federally enforceable average annual capacity factor of no more than 10 percent), oil=fired boilers less than 5 MMBtu/hr and boilers with an oxygen trim system that maintains an optimum air-to-fuel ratio.
+- Fuel based boiler categories are coal, oil, and biomass.
+Gas-fired boilers are not subject to the rule. - A "new" boiler was built or reconstructed after 4 June 2010.
+All other boilers are "existing." - Boiler size is categorized as having a designed heat input capacity of 10 million British thermal units per hour (MMBtu/hr) or greater or having a designed heat input capacity less than 10 MMBtu/hr.